 The Nissan Altima has been a mainstay in the midsize sedan market for decades, offering reliability, comfort, and style to countless drivers.
 Every Nissan has introduced new features, designs, and performance enhancements to the Altima lineup.

+We delve into the best & worst Nissan Altima years to help you navigate the sea of options when considering purchasing or upgrading your beloved sedan.
 The Nissan Altima has undergone significant transformations in design, technology, and driving dynamics.
 Understanding which years shine brightest and which ones fall short can make all the difference in your ownership experience.

 So we journey through the best Nissan Altima years and Nissan Altima years to avoid in various generations and uncover which model years stand out from the crowd.